onera/acetone/tutorials/README.md

 While trying to implement a new layer or version of an already existing layer, we are likely to encounter some difficulties, particularly when it comes to preserving semantics.
 However, ACETONE's generic code, as the model, only returns the global output of the model.
 Thus, we can't really know if the errors comes from the layer we are working on, an earlier layer, or juste a memory representation problem.
 Thus, the framework offers a way to have a finer look on the execution trace of the model.

-In the first part of this notebook, we use the framework's debug mode to generate the C code and gathe all the outputs.
+In the first part of this notebook, we use the framework's debug mode to generate the C code and gather all the outputs.

 In the later part, we use some provided tools to create a reference (known to be true) before comparing it with the computed outputs.